Guangzhou Yuadon Electric Co., Ltd.

-SINGLE VOLTAGE appliances come in two types.
-First are the older appliances, such as hair dryers and curling irons, with a very narrow voltage tolerance, such as 100-120V.
+Single voltage appliances come in two types.
+First are the older appliances, such as hair dryers and curling irons with a very narrow voltage tolerance, such as 100-120V.
 (The dash indicates this voltage range.)
 These single voltage items use heating elements and mechanical motors requiring a travel converter.
-The second type are the more modern “electronic” devices that use chips, circuits and electronic motors.
+The second type is the more modern “electronic” devices that use chips, circuits and electronic motors.
 These single voltage devices require a travel transformer.

-DUAL VOLTAGE devices such as newer model hair dryers, curling irons, electric razors and toothbrushes DO NOT require ether a converter or a transformer.
+Dual voltage devices such as newer model hair dryers, curling irons, electric razors and toothbrushes DO NOT require either a converter or a transformer.
 (Look for the slash to indicate the two voltage ratings, such as 120V/240V.)

 Multi voltage devices include items such as laptop computers, cell phones, tablets, cameras and battery chargers.
 These DO NOT require either a converter or a transformer.
 The marking uses a dash to indicate the range of acceptable voltages, such as 100-240V.